Meyrueis: A medieval market town

 Located between Causses and Cévennes, the city becomes an important centre for trade and transhumance between Auvergne and Bas-Languedoc in the 10th century.
-Three yearly fairs, including that of the "Saint- Michel " lasting ten days end September, and its weekly market attested from 1033, attract vendors and buyers from the three provinces.
-These crowds justify the existence of many hostels, inns and pubs (including "Maison Portalier") and the presence of a tiny Jewish quarter (the Judarié).
-Trading covers cereals, wool, cattle, horses and mules used in the transportation of goods.
-The important fair of the " Saint-Michel " also marks the term for local credit payments, hiring shepherds and other workers as well as concluding farm contracts.
+Three-yearly fairs, including that of St Michael (Saint-Michel), lasting ten days until the end of September, and its weekly market attested from 1033, attract vendors and buyers from the three provinces.
+These crowds justify the existence of many hostels, inns and pubs (including Maison Portalier) and the presence of a tiny Jewish quarter (the Judarié).
+Trading covers cereals, wool, cattle, horses, and mules.
+The important fair of St Michael also marks the period for local credit payments, hiring shepherds and other workers, and concluding farm contracts.